CaroSerrano/Inventory-API/README.md

 ## Project description

-This is an API designed to manage a Cat-shop inventory.
-It allows users to register with different roles (Admin, Manager, Employee, User) and uses JSON Web Tokens (JWT) for authentication.
+This is an API designed to manage a shop inventory.
+It allows users to register with different roles (Admin, Manager, Employee, Basic User) and uses JSON Web Tokens (JWT) for authentication.

 A basic user interface was developed to facilitate the API test using templating engine.